Ray Foulk: Festival and music promoting

-With brothers Ron and Bill, Ray Foulk staged an all night ‘festival’, the First Isle of Wight Festival of Music 1968, billed ‘The Great South Coast Pop Festivity’, on 31 August, starring United States West Coast band Jefferson Airplane.
+With brothers Ron and Bill, with support of sister Dorothy Rosemary (Jo) Ray Foulk staged an all night ‘festival’, the First Isle of Wight Festival of Music 1968, billed ‘The Great South Coast Pop Festivity’, on 31 August, starring United States West Coast band Jefferson Airplane.

 For the 2nd Isle of Wight Festival of Music, a year later, Foulk and his brothers identified Bob Dylan as one of only three world-class acts capable of bringing a substantial audience across the water to the Isle of Wight.
 The artist's appearance was his first full concert or pre-announced performance more than three years' absence from concerts and touring.
-The festival attracted an audience of 150,000.
+The festival attracted an audience of between 150,000 and 200,000.

 In 1970, Ray Foulk and his brothers staged the third Isle of Wight Festival 1970 which was the largest such event in British history and is believed to remain so to the present day.
-Although figures vary, the Guinness Book of Records estimated 600,000, possibly 700,000 people attended.
+With an estimated attendance of 600,000.

 The raft of world-class artists appearing included Jimi Hendrix, Joan Baez, Miles Davis, Leonard Cohen, Joni Mitchell, Emerson, Lake & Palmer, the Who, the Doors, Kris Kristofferson, Chicago, Jethro Tull, Ten Years After, the Moody Blues, Free, John Sebastian, Donovan, Melanie, Sly and the Family Stone, Procol Harum and Richie Havens.
 The festival created a furore among hostile Isle of Wight politicians and resulted in a parliamentary bill to curtail further large-scale overnight gatherings on the Isle of Wight.
 In 1971, the act passed into law, curtailing all such future festivals.

 Following the three Isle of Wight Festivals, Foulk went on to promote (with brother Ronald) the first ever rock music event ‘Rock at the Oval - Goodbye Summer’ at The Oval (Surrey County Cricket Club, Kennington, London SE11) starring the Who and Rod Stewart, 18 September 1971, and the first ever music event at Wembley Stadium, The London Rock and Roll Show, starring Chuck Berry, Little Richard, Bill Haley, Bo Diddley and Jerry Lee Lewis, on 5 August 1972.
 In September 1972, Foulk and his brother Ronald staged two further concerts at the Oval, starring Emerson, Lake and Palmer and Frank Zappa.